 - Sole — One party has the sole right to make major decisions regarding the child’s care and upbringing.

 - A parent of the child may file for any form of physical or legal custody.

-- Someone who has acted in loco parentis to a child may file for any type of physical or legal custody.
-You have acted in loco parentis if the child is not your legal child, but you have acted as a parent and taken on the responsibilities of parenthood for a period of time.
+- Someone who has acted in loco parentis to a child may file for any type of physical or legal custody of a child.
+A party has acted in loco parentis if the child is not that person’s legal child, but who has acted as a parent and taken on the responsibilities of parenthood of the child for more than one (1) year.

-- A grandparent of the child who is NOT in loco parentis to the child may file for any form of physical or legal custody, IF:
+- A grandparent who are NOT in loco parentis to the child may file for any form of physical or legal custody if: IF:

-- A parent of the child allowed the grandparent to form a relationship with the child OR the court ordered that the grandparent and child be permitted to form a relationship;
+- a parent of the child allowed the grandparent to form a close relationship with the child OR the court issues an order that the grandparent and great grandparent and the child be permitted to form a relationship;

 - The grandparent is willing to take responsibility for the child;

 - When one of the following conditions is met: